apenella/go-docker-builder/README.md

 }
 ```

-To define a `git` Docker build context, the only required attribute is `Repository`, although it accepts other configurations such as the `Reference` name (branch, commit or tag), `Auth` which is used to be authenticated over git server or `Path` which let you to define as Docker build context base a subfolder inside the repository.
+To define a `git` Docker build context, the only required attribute is `Repository`, although it accepts other configurations such as the `Reference` name (branch, commit or tag), `Auth` which is used to be authenticated over the git server or `Path` which let you define as Docker build context base a subfolder inside the repository.

 `go-docker-builder` uses [go-git](https://github.com/go-git/go-git) library to manage `git` Docker build context.

 #### Context filesystem
 Context filesystem has been created as an intermediate filesystem between the source files and Docker build context.

-Context filesystem, is build on top of [afero](https://github.com/spf13/afero) filesystem.
-It supports to **tar** the entire filesystem and also to **join** multiple filesystems.
+Context filesystem is built on top of an [afero](https://github.com/spf13/afero) filesystem.
+It supports **taring** the entire filesystem and also **joining** multiple filesystems.

 ### Push
 Package `push` purpose is to push Docker images to a Docker registry.
-To perform a push action, must be created a `DockerPushBuildCmd` instance.
+To perform a push action you must create a `DockerPushBuildCmd` instance.

 ```go
 // DockerPushCmd is used to push images to docker registry